alvarto/gulp-day-one/README.md

 - copy third party files
 - compile less files
 - copy other files
-- look out for changes and do previous things again
+- look out for changes and do previous task(s) again

-Could also does these manually:
+Additionally, when type those command manually:

 - `gulp svg`: combine svg files so you can inline them
-- `gulp sprite`: make sprites or @2x sprites (using [glue.py](https://github.com/jorgebastida/glue))
+- `gulp sprite`: make sprites or @2x sprites (using [glue.py](https://github.com/jorgebastida/glue)) Python 2.x & PIL required
-- `gulp font`: subset font files based on the charecters needed (using [sfntly](https://github.com/googlei18n/sfntly))
+- `gulp font`: subset font files based on the charecters needed (using [sfntly](https://github.com/googlei18n/sfntly)) JRE 7.0+ required

 # Bathtub thoughts behind this

 When using gulp, you copy and paste gulpfile in between projects.
 What if we use same gulpfile for different projects (coz we lazy)?
 How do we organize folders?
 This project tries to answer these questions.

-Every task is formed as "folder A to folder B".
-Thus we extract common folder pattern to one file: `globs.js`.
-Tasks running order are organized by their dependencies, and we chose to take relatively fixed steps to do those stuff.

 ## Folder pattern